hummingbot/hummingbot/documentation/docs/developers/debug.md

 ![Started debug console logm essage](/assets/img/debug2.png)

-As shown on the above image, you can use `ssh` to access the debug console.
+As specified in the message, you can use `ssh` to access the debug console and exit with `CTRL + D`.
 The server accepts any user name (i.e. `ssh random@localhost -p 8211` works just as well).

 ![Entering the debug console](/assets/img/debug3.png)